Nevuqe/nqc/contrib/libxo/doc/faq.rst

 that have no incremental cost or feature delay.

-libxo is an effort to mix the best aspects of the JUNOS strategy into FreeBSD in a seemless way, allowing commands to make printf-like output calls with a single code path.
+libxo is an effort to mix the best aspects of the JUNOS strategy into NQC in a seemless way, allowing commands to make printf-like output calls with a single code path.

 Did the complex semantics of format strings evolve over time?